aradhana14nov/MariaDB-Operator-Playground/tutorials/grafana-operator.md

 Note: If you are installing from operatorhub, then by default it installs the operator in my-grafana-operator namespace.
 Below steps assumes that its deployed in my-grafana-operator namespace.
-However you may do the changes.

 ### Deploy Grafana, Grafana Data Source and Grafana Dashboard: